 Finally, the C code corresponding to the same control implementation is also available below.

 Control implementation of the three-phase PV inverter

-The overall control implementation corresponds to the following choices:
+The overall control implementation corresponds to the following design choices:

 - Synchronization with the grid is made using a conventional quadrature PLL.

 - The grid current control is achieved using a conventional vector current control in the rotating reference frame (dq).
 The corresponding technique is detailed in TN106.

 - The DC bus voltage is controlled from the grid side, using a cascade on top of the current control.
 A conventional PI controller is used.
 More details on the approach are available in TN108.

 - On the PV side, a basic current control of a boost converter (TN101) is implemented (see details in TN105).
 The current reference is set from a Maximum Point Point Tracking algorithm, as detailed in TN117.

 Precharge and operation state machines